medifle/fork-recipe/README.md

 # Introduction

-Fork-recipe is a tiny get-your-recipe Web Application (mobile devices supported).
+fork-recipe is a tiny get-your-recipe Web Application (mobile devices supported).

 Hosted on Heroku to [get your recipe](https://fork-recipe.herokuapp.com/) for today!